18F/identity-terraform/dnssec/README.md

     }
   ```

-## Resource Protection Using the `DNSSecDisablePrevent` Policy
+## The Future: Resource Protection Using Lifecycle Rules

-If the boolean variable `protect_resources` is set to **true** (also its default value), this module will create an IAM policy, `DNSSecDisablePrevent`, which adds an explicit **Deny** against any actions that could delete/disable the resources involved in this module, i.e.:

-- deactivation/deletion of KSK(s) / the respective KMS key(s)
-- disabling DNSSEC signing
-- deleting the Hosted Zone itself

-This IAM policy can then be attached to roles/users/groups as desired -- as an example, it could be one of the `custom_policy_arns` used when [creating roles via the `iam_assumerole` module (also in this repo!)](https://github.com/18F/identity-terraform/tree/main/iam_assumerole)

-### Why Use Such A Restrictive Policy?

 The possibility of accidental destruction of the 'DNSSEC-signing-enabled' resource, the KSK(s)/KMS key(s), and/or the Hosted Zone itself, is much higher when using Terraform or another third-party (i.e. non-AWS) tool to manage infrastructure (as critical warnings about such actions appear through AWS services, such as the console, but not in response to API calls made by Terraform). *This precise destruction -- via Terraform, in fact! -- [caused a minor, but long lasting, Slack outage in September 2021](https://slack.engineering/what-happened-during-slacks-dnssec-rollout/), even after extensive DNSSEC testing/prep on their part.*

-### What About Lifecycle Rules?

-For this module, the `lifecycle { prevent_destroy = true }` safeguard is **not** attached to the various DNSSEC resources.
+However, for this module, the `lifecycle { prevent_destroy = true }` safeguard is **not** attached to the various DNSSEC resources.
 Doing so would add significant complexity, and manual work, to the key rotation process, as explained below:

 Key rotation requires the ability to destroy the old, deactivated keys once they are fully confirmed to no longer be in use, and [lifecycle rules currently (as of 2022-08-11) do not support interpolation.](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html#literal-values-only) Thus, logic cannot be written to change a lifecycle rule automatically when marking a key as inactive / commenting out a key in the `dnssec_ksks` string map.
 One would need to manually override/comment out the `lifecycle` block (in a local copy of `main.tf`), or remove it from the actual Terraform statefile (via `state pull` / `state push` commands), and run an *extra* `terraform apply` command, in order to remove the resources and keep Terraform's state accurate.